eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_userdoc.md

 `contentroot` is defined to be a closed repository.
 Access to a closed repository will always be checked.
 That means that no anonymous user could now browse a page anymore.

+Additionally (and optional), an owner can be specified.
+This should be a login of an registered user.

 ## Resource constraints